Overview of Carbon Classes

-Learn how the Klima Protocol structures carbon credits into carbon classes within its portfolio.
+Learn how the Klima Protocol organises individual carbon credits into structured “carbon classes.”

-Whitelisting decisions do not create ownership rights, pricing guarantees, or obligations to acquire credits.
-Carbon classes define eligibility and pricing parameters only.
+Carbon classes define eligibility and execution parameters only.
 They do not create fungible financial instruments, redemption rights, or secondary trading markets.

 Methodology